-- establish and implement consultative mechanisms among governmental authorities responsible for economic, environmental, social, human settlements and shelter policies so as to co-ordinate the shelter sector in a coherent manner, including the identification of the market and of precise criteria for subsidies; - take into account the impacts of macro-economic policies on shelter delivery systems, (b) considering their specific inter-linkages; - (c) strengthen the contribution of shelter policies to employment generation, to resource mobilization, to environmental protection and to the stimulation of, and support for, sustainable economic and social development activities; - apply public policies, including fiscal policies and planning policies, to stimulate (d) sustainable shelter markets and land development; - (e) integrate shelter policies with policies for poverty reduction and job creation, for environmental protection and for the protection of vulnerable groups; and - strengthen housing information systems and make use of relevant research activities (f) in policy development. - 50.
-To formulate and implement policies that promote the enablement approach, governments at all levels should: - employ broad-based participatory and consultative mechanisms involving representatives from public, private, non-governmental, co-operative and community sectors, at all levels, in the policy development process; - (b) establish appropriate mechanisms for co-ordination and decentralization, defining clear local-level responsibilities within the policy development process; and - establish and adopt a regulatory framework and provide institutional support for (c) facilitating participation and partnership arrangements at all levels. - 51.
-To adopt and implement a cross-sectoral approach to policy development, governments at all appropriate levels, including local authorities should: - integrate shelter policies with regional and urban planning, human settlements, land and infrastructure policies; - take full account of environmentally sustainable development principles while formulating and implementing housing policies; and - encourage the development of environmentally sound and affordable construction activities and building materials production and distribution, including strengthening the indigenous building materials industry based, as much as possible, on locally available resources. - 52.
-To improve shelter delivery systems, governments at appropriate levels should: - adopt an enabling approach to shelter development in both rural and urban areas; (a) - (b) establish priorities for natural, human, technical and financial resource allocation;
+(a) Establish and implement consultative mechanisms among governmental authorities responsible for economic. environmental, social, human settlements and shelter policies so as to coordinate the shelter sector in a coherent manner, including the identification of the market and of precise criteria for subsidies;

+(b) 1Take into account the impacts of macroeconomic policies on shelter delivery systems, considering their specific inter-linkages:

+(c) Strengthen the contribution of shelter policies to employment generation, to resource mobilization, to environmental protection and to the stimulation of, and support for, sustainable economic and social development activities:

+(d) Apply public policies, including fiscal policies and planning policies, to stimulate sustainable shelter markets and land development:

+(e) Integrate shelter policies with policies for poverty reduction and job creation. for environmental protection and for the protection of vulnerable groups; and

+(f) Strengthen housing information systems and make use of relevant research activities in policy development.

+50. To formulate and implement policies that promote the enablement approach, Governments at all levels should:

+(a) Employ broad-based participatory and consultative mechanisms involving representatives from public, private, non-governmental, cooperative and community sectors, at all levels, in the policy development process;

+(b) Establish appropriate mechanisms for coordination and decentralization, defining clear local-level responsibilities within the policy development process; and

+(c) Establish and adopt a regulatory framework and provide institutional support for facilitating participation and partnership arrangements at all levels.

+51. To adopt and implement a cross-sectoral approach to policy development.
+Governments at all appropriate levels, including local authorities should:

+(a) Integrate shelter policies with regional and urban planning, human settlements, land and infrastructure policies:

+(b) Take full account of environmentally sustainable development principles while formulating and implementing housing policies; and

+(c) Encourage the development of environmentally sound and affordable construction activities and building materials production and distribution, including strengthening the indigenous building materials industry based as far as possible on locally available resources.

+52. To improve shelter delivery systems, Governments at appropriate levels should:

+(a) Adopt an enabling approach to shelter development in both rural and urban areas;

+(b) Establish priorities for natural, human, technical and financial resource allocation:

-- (c) develop and support adequate institutional frameworks, especially those needed to facilitate investments in both rural and urban shelter supply by the private sector; - (d) review and adjust, when necessary, the legal, fiscal and regulatory framework to respond to the special needs of the poor and low-income population; - (e) periodically review shelter finance policies and systems, taking into consideration their impacts on the environment, on economic development and on social welfare; and - (f) promote and adopt policies which coordinate and encourage the adequate supply of key inputs required for the construction of housing and infrastructure such as land, finance, building materials, etc.
+(c) Develop and support adequate institutional frameworks, especially those needed to facilitate investments in both rural and urban shelter supply by the private sector;

+(d) Review and adjust, when necessary, the legal, fiscal and regulatory framework to respond to the special needs of the poor and low-income population;

+(e) Periodically review shelter finance policies and systems, taking into consideration their impacts on the environment, on economic development and on social welfare; and

+(t) Promote and adopt policies which coordinate and encourage the adequate supply of key inputs required for the construction of housing and infrastructure such as land, finance, building materials, etc.